aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

     -->3: a = (1, 2  3)
                      ^

-        I make an effort below to guess what caused the problem but I might guess incorrectly.

-        Python indicates that the error is caused by `3` written immediately after `2`.
+        Python indicates that the error is caused by `2` written immediately after `3`.
+        It is possible that you forgot a comma between items in a tuple, or between function arguments,
+        before the position indicated by --> and ^.
-        Perhaps you meant to insert an operator like `+, -, *, ","`
-        between `2` and `3`.
+        Perhaps you meant to insert an operator like `+, -, *` between `2` and `3`.
         The following lines of code would not cause any `SyntaxError`:

+            a = (1, 2,  3)
             a = (1, 2 +  3)
             a = (1, 2 -  3)
             a = (1, 2 *  3)
-            a = (1, 2,  3)
         Note: these are just some of the possible choices.